mozilla/learning-networks/clubs/web-literacy-education-kit/content.md

 If you're looking for fun, hands-on activities (optimized for ages 13 and up but easily adaptable for the younger set too) with step-by-step tutorials, you will love our resources!
 The curriculum is tested among educators and volunteers around the world, and can be remixed to suit a variety of  learning environments.
 You can try some standalone activities in your classroom or afterschool program, or follow a complete module comprised of a scaffolded set of activities.

-Mozilla also created Thimble, an online, educational code editor and remixing tool for teaching HTML, CSS and other web skills.
+Mozilla also created Thimble, an online, educational code editor and remixing tool for teaching HTML, CSS and other web skills and X-Ray Goggles, a code viewer that allows you to remix HTML and CSS on many web pages.

 As you scroll through this kit, we provide more details about these **free and easy-to-use resources for your immediate use to teach the web**.